-The Mixed Courts worked according to codes that were created explicitly for this purpose and were called the Mixed Codes.
-Petricca Francesca claims, that the Mixed Codes were largely influenced by the French codes but that it is a mistake to state, as some historians have done, that they were only a poor copy of the Napoleon Code.
-For Francesca, the Mixed Codes were the Egyptian adaptation of the most successful law codes of that time.
-The choice to borrow from the French codes was a natural step for the Egyptians considering the possible connection between the Muslim and the Roman law (which was the base of the French code).
-This connection would exist due to the fact that the two continent were locked in relation through a history of conquest and occupation which had led to cultural exchanges.
-However, Francesca explains that if the Mixed Codes contributed to a legal dialog between different cultures, it was a side effect of these bodies rather than the intention of its designers.
-After all, these courts were part of a semi colonial structure created to serve the "Egyptian business".
-The legal dialog between the different law cultures is apparent in the Mixed Codes and in the unofficial instrument the Mixed Courts used to solve cases (as traditional customs or law), but is also, claims Petricca, one of the reasons for the success of these courts.
+The Mixed Courts worked according to the ‘Mixed Codes’, which were created explicitly for this purpose.
+Petricca claims that the Mixed Codes were largely influenced by the French codes but that it is a mistake to state, as some historians have done, that they were only a poor copy of the Napoleonic Code.
+For Petricca, the Mixed Codes were the Egyptian adaptation of the most successful law codes of the time.
+The choice to borrow from the French codes was a natural step for the Egyptians, considering the possible connection between Muslim and Roman law (which was the base of the French code).
+This connection existed due to the fact that the two continents were locked in relation through a history of conquest and occupation which had led to cultural exchanges.
+However, Petricca explains that if the Mixed Codes contributed to a legal dialog between different cultures, it was a side effect of these bodies rather than the intention of its designers.
+After all, these courts were part of a semi-colonial structure created to serve the "Egyptian business".
+The legal dialog between the different law cultures is apparent in the Mixed Codes and in the unofficial instruments the Mixed Courts used to solve cases (such as traditional customs or law).
+Petricca claims that this dialog is one of the reasons for the success of these courts.
 The Mixed Courts often had to deal with cases involving plaintiffs that came from different backgrounds and claimed their rights according to different and often conflicting norms.
 This situation required judges and advocates to be familiar with elements of different law cultures, including Islamic law and customs.

-To conclude this overview, the legal system of nineteenth century Egypt was, a combination of several judicial cultures and the result of concessions, influences and struggles between different local and colonial interests.
+To conclude this overview, the legal system of nineteenth century Egypt was a combination of several judicial cultures and the result of concessions, influences and struggles between different local and colonial interests.
 As will be presented later, this combination of cultures was presented in scholarship as a weak spot of the Egyptian legal system of the nineteenth century.
-However, an alternative perspective is offered by Mahmoud Hamad who argues that an important feature of the modern Egyptian legal system, which took roots in the reforms of the nineteenth century and the foundation of the Mixed Courts, is the integration, of legal ideologies of law taken from the west with those that originated from Islamic law.
-From the West, Hamad claims, came the ideas of liberal politics and justice which values citizen`s rights and freedom, checks and balance and separation of powers.
-On the other hand, Islamic law brought to the judicial culture of Egypt the importance of judge's independence, impartiality, aspiration for justice and large political and sociological mandates.
-Hamad claims this rich and unique combination of different culture of law has given to the Egyptian judicial system over the years a sort of strength that cannot be ignored.
+However, an alternative perspective is offered by Mahmoud Hamad who argues that an important feature of the modern Egyptian legal system, which took root in the reforms of the nineteenth century and the foundation of the Mixed Courts, is the integration of legal ideologies of law taken from the west with those that originated in Islamic law.
+From the West came the ideas of liberal politics and justice which value citizens’ rights and freedom, checks and balances, and the separation of powers.
+On the other hand, Islamic law brought to the judicial culture of Egypt the importance of the judge's independence, impartiality, the aspiration for justice, and large political and sociological mandates.
+Hamad claims that this rich and unique combination of different cultures of law has given to the Egyptian judicial system over the years a sort of strength that cannot be ignored.

 The National Courts

 In 1876, shortly after the establishment of the Mixed Courts, the Egyptian government started working on the creation of a separate judicial structure that would have under its jurisdiction cases involving only Egyptians.
-Nubar`s idea of a joint judicial system for both foreigner and Egyptians had failed.
-According to Brown this was not surprising since the Mixed Courts were founded to meet the needs of antagonistic parties.
-Egypt was in an extremely difficult financial situation at that time and when the Courts ruled numerous time, in financial cases, against the Egyptian government, the Khedive began hostile to the new structure.
-The French on the other side appreciated the Courts as a check on Egyptian government.
+Nubar’s idea of a joint judicial system for both foreigners and Egyptians had failed.
+According to Brown, this was not surprising since the Mixed Courts were founded to meet the needs of antagonistic parties.
+Egypt was in an extremely difficult financial situation at that time, and when the Courts ruled against the Egyptian government numerous times in financial cases, the khedive became hostile to the new structure.
+In contrast, the French appreciated the courts as a check on Egyptian government.